rpivo/react-automation-profiler/README.md

 #### `rap` options
 - `page` (required): the page that automation will be run on.
+- `includeMount` (optional): includes the initial `mount` phase renders that happen before any automation flows are initialized.
 - `port` (optional): the port that charts will be displayed on.
 This will default to port `1235`, but can be manually set in case `1235` is already in use.